multiversx/mx-sdk-rs/vm-core/README.md

-# MultiversX VM base types, interfaces and builtin function names
+# MultiversX blockchain base types, interfaces and builtin function names

 It provides various types and contants referring to the MultiversX blockchain base implementation.